-- For the purpose of our audit we used overall Group materiality of \$47,100, which represents approximately 1% of the Group's total assets. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose Group total assets because, in our view, it is an appropriate measure for a Group that conducts oil and gas exploration and development activities.
-The Group does not currently have revenue from producing assets and therefore profit and revenue based thresholds are not considered appropriate benchmarks to use. - We utilised a 1% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.
+Materiality Audit scope Key audit matters • For the purpose of our audit we used overall Group materiality of \$42,300, which represents approximately 1% of the Group's total assets.
+We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. • Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events.
+The Group's accounting processes are performed by a finance function in Sydney. • Amongst other relevant topics, we communicated the following key audit matters to directors: Existence of cash and cash equivalents Funding for further exploration activities These are further described in the Key audit matters section of • We chose Group total assets because, in our view, it is the benchmark against which the performance of the Group is most commonly measured whilst in the exploration phase. our report. ۲ We utilised a 1% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.